fnar/minecraft-roguelike/README.md

 Open a command window in the minecraft-roguelike directory

+type `gradlew setupDecompWorkspace`
-type `gradlew setupDecompWorkspace eclipse` type `gradlew setupDevWorkspace eclipse`
+type `gradlew setupDevWorkspace`

 ### Run MineCraft with the Mod